mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Name

-In English, the society is "the Computer Science Undergraduate Society of McGill University," and in French it is "L'Association des Etudiants et Etudiantes en Informatique de L'Universite McGill".
+In English, the society is "the Computer Science Undergraduate Society of McGill University" (CSUS), and in French it is "L'Association des Etudiants et Etudiantes en Informatique de L'Universite McGill" (AEIM).
-These will be referred to as CSUS and AEIM respectively throughout this document.

 ## Membership

 CSUS' membership is all students registered in an Undergraduate programme in the School of Computer Science at McGill University, given payment of fees prescribed in Article 4.
 Any student registered in a Computer Science Major or Computer Science Honours programme is considered a member.
-Students may be granted membership by the Executive Council subject to Article 4 (payment).
+Payment of society fees also grants membership.
+The fees for CSUS will be determined by the Science Undergraduate Society of McGill University (SUS).

 ## Purpose

-The primary purpose of CSUS is to protect the academic rights and interests of its constituency.
+The purpose of CSUS is to protect the academic rights and interests of its constituency.
 Other duties of CSUS is to represent and promote the views of its members and to implement academic, educational, cultural, social and other programmes of interest to its members.

-## Society Fees

-The fees for CSUS will be determined by the Science Undergraduate Society of McGill University (Hereafter referred to as SUS).
-Additional fees specific to CSUS may be added by referendum.

 ## Rights, Privileges and Obligations of Members

 The privileges of the members include making use of CSUS facilities and services, taking part in all CSUS politicking, academic, and entertainment events, and participating in the organisation of any politicking, academics, and events.
-It is an obligation of all CSUS members to conform to CSUS Constitution, regulations and bylaws.
 No member is empowered to act as an agent of CSUS unless permission to so act has been granted be the Executive Council of CSUS.

 ## Finances of CSUS